 - Start mixing together with a spoon or spatula.

-- Once it starts to come together as a dough, pour the mixture out on a flat, clean surface.
+Once the ingredients start to come together as a dough, pour the mixture out on a flat, clean surface.

 - Use your clean hands to push all the rough bits of dough together.

-- Start kneading for a few minutes until you end up with a nice, smooth, pliable dough.
-If the dough is too wet/sticky, add some more flour and if the dough is too dry, add a splash water.
+Start kneading for a few minutes until you end up with a nice, smooth, pliable dough.
+If the dough is too wet/sticky, add some more flour.

 - Cut the dough into 6 even pieces, then roll into balls.